 Find out how the Chicago Urban League is working to green their building.

 Affordable housing buildings provide homes for many low-income residents around the city.
 In some cases, utility costs are included in the rent, but in others, tenants must pay their own electric and gas bills.
 These costs can add up for a family living on a tight budget, or an organization who manages dozens, hundreds, or thousands of units.
 What if electricity and gas bills could be reduced by taking some easy steps?

 Learn about how Illinois Green and the Chicago Housing Authority are working together to promote efficiency.

-Public sector buildings often manage sustainability initiatives through a number of different groups.
+Public sector and other community buildings often manage sustainability initiatives through a number of different groups.
 A facilities manager might be in charge of the operations of a building, administrators might be in charge of the utility bills, and occupants might be interested in what they can do in their personal spaces.
 What if building occupants could implement strategies and behavioral changes to lower their resource use throughout a building?